lacoco-lab/lacoco-lab.github.io/courses/interpreting-2025/index.md

 Please register on the forum on CMS.

-Starting from the fourth week, every student submits one question about the readings by Sunday noon.
+Starting from the fourth week, every student submits one question about the readings by Friday noon.
 Questions are graded on a 3-point scale (0: no question submitted, 1: superficial question, 2: insightful question).
 Students can also submit a few more questions, the grade will be calculated as the highest score among questions.（So you can also ask some basic questions that you want clarification)

 ### Presentations